tamatamvan/tamvan-gcloud-storage-uploader-api/README.md

 npm start `# running the server for production`
 ```
+If you want to use environment variable just edit the `.env.template` file and fill it with your environment variable.

 ## The MIT License
 Copyright 2017 - Septian A Tama (tamatamvan)